batreaux-at/YaSLP-GUI/README.md

 Q: Why did you make a second server list?
 A: Not everyone is familiar with GitHub so we made a new list which is also user-friendly.

-Q: Why do you not want to show online servers?
+Q: Why do you not want to show offline servers?
 A: Kutaro wanted it this way because as the server list grows it would be very difficult to find online servers.